-You can play a slot machine before you reach the luggage point in Las Vegas: you’ll find small rooms equipped with slots in each terminal of McCarran International Airport.
-Once you get your rental car, don’t forget to stop at the gas station on your way to play slots in their shop.
+You can play a slot machine before you reach the luggage point in Las Vegas: you’ll find small rooms equipped with pokies in each terminal of McCarran International Airport.
+Once you get your rental car, don’t forget to stop at the gas station on your way to play pokies in their shop.
 All that can be done before you reach your destination: hotel-casino where, according to the modern standards, approximately 80% of the area is filled with slot machines and 20% is used for table games.

 There wasn’t a sound in the room apart from the soothing roaring of two dozen ‘sleeping’ consoles

 Bally Technologies is the world leading slot machine manufacture with the headquarters located in 3 miles to the south of the Strip.
 When I visited Bally for the first time, Mark Trask, company’s senior marketing manager, took me to a gambling showroom so I could play a little.

 Compared to a common casino with its noise, it was very quiet in Bally’s showroom with soft lighting and soothing roaring of two dozen of ‘sleeping’ consoles.